jad-haddad/subtitle-generator/README.md

 ## Notes

 - **No local ML**: All transcription is done via the Groq API.
 The service requires only FFmpeg and a Groq API key.
+- **Jellyfin integration**: Designed to run alongside Jellyfin with the same media volume mount.
+The service writes `.srt` files directly next to the media files using Jellyfin-compatible naming (`{movie}.{lang}.srt`).
-- **File size limit**: Groq accepts files up to 25MB.
-Longer audio is automatically split into chunks and timestamps are merged.
+- **File size handling**: Audio is normalized to 24kbps MP3 and automatically split into ~10MB chunks for Groq.
+Timestamps are merged seamlessly.
 - **Word-level timestamps**: Groq's `verbose_json` response with `timestamp_granularities=["word"]` provides per-word timestamps natively — no forced alignment needed.
 - **Queue**: Single sequential worker per process.
 For horizontal scaling, run multiple container instances behind a load balancer.